 Hospitals received local reports for the core audit in December 2010 and for the enhanced audit in March 2011.
 The national report was published in December 2011.

-We've included some illustrative case studies from the action plans in our e-bulletin (pdf) which we hope will be useful.
+Illustrative case studies from the Round 3 action plans can be found in our e-bulletin (pdf).

 If you have an article or idea which you'd like to share with us for a future bulletin, please contact us.